Phones · Resale guide

 Insider Checks

 THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom or top of the phone with a flashlight.
-If the mesh looks perfectly clean and brand-new but the rest of the phone shows typical wear, it’s a red flag.
+Examine the speaker grilles at the bottom with a flashlight.
+If the mesh looks perfectly clean and brand-new, but the rest of the phone shows wear, it’s a red flag.
 The speaker grille might have been replaced, often after water damage.
 Original meshes accumulate micro-dust over time that can’t be fully cleaned.
-A speaker replacement can cost ₹1,500-3,000.
+A replaced grille could indicate a ₹1,000-2,000 repair or a deeper water damage issue.

 THE SIM TRAY WATER INDICATOR.
 This is crucial.
 Remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white/silver sticker (Liquid Contact Indicator or LCI).
+You’ll see a small white or silver sticker – the Liquid Contact Indicator (LCI).
 If it’s pink or red, the phone has had significant water contact.
-This is the first thing a repair shop checks, and it voids any remaining warranty.
-A water-damaged phone is a ticking time bomb, and repairs can easily run ₹5,000-10,000, often without full success.
+Even if it seems to work now, internal corrosion can lead to sudden failures later, meaning a potential ₹5,000-10,000 motherboard repair or phone replacement.
+Walk away from these.

 THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sound & Vibration and find the vibration intensity settings or any haptic feedback test.
-The vibration should feel crisp and precise, not buzzy, weak, or rattling.
-A dull or inconsistent vibration can mean the haptic motor is failing or has been replaced with a cheap knockoff, which is a ₹1,000-2,500 repair.
+Go to Settings > Sound & Vibration > Vibration Intensity (or similar path for haptic feedback).
+Toggle the vibration settings and feel the phone.
+The haptic feedback should feel sharp, consistent, and not buzzy or rattly.
+If it feels dull, weak, or makes an unpleasant noise, the vibration motor might be failing or has been replaced with a cheap part.
+This is typically a ₹1,500-3,000 repair.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This is called Factory Reset Protection (FRP).
-ALWAYS insist on a factory reset in front of the seller and complete the initial setup process to ensure it doesn’t get stuck on this screen before you pay.
-If it’s locked, it’s a brick unless the original owner unlocks it.
+The phone looks clean and works fine, but after a factory reset, it asks for the previous owner’s Google account details.
+This is the Android equivalent of Activation Lock.
+ALWAYS perform a factory reset in front of the seller and complete the initial setup process before handing over cash.
+If it gets stuck, don’t buy it.

 Fake Battery Health Reading.
-Some apps or modified software can spoof battery health percentages.
-The real test is actual usage—if the phone dies quickly despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more reliable estimate, but ultimately, trust your gut and observe real-world discharge.
-A fake reading can mask a battery needing a ₹1,500-5,500 replacement.
+Some sellers use software to spoof high battery health percentages in the settings or diagnostic apps.
+The real test is actual usage – if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
+Always ask to use the phone for a bit or run AccuBattery to get a real-world estimate.

 Seller’s Guide — How to Maximize Your Vivo V70 FE Resale